sharmaeklavya2/blog-source/content/posts/latex-tips.md

 To prevent these tips from being obvious or irrelevant to my primary audience, most of them are either based on subtle 'mistakes' by other researchers and students, or are tricks I discovered/invented to ease collaboration.

-<span class="danger">This article is an incomplete draft.
-I will add more tips and elaborate on existing ones.</span>

 [TOC]